 However, if negotiations are unsuccessful, it may be necessary to apply to the court for a financial order.
 Court proceedings will ensue and the court will then decide on an acceptable lump sum order and/or a periodical payment order.

-Lump sum payments may be made in a single payment, divided into installments or arranged as a deferred payment.
+Lump-sum payments may be made in a single payment, divided into instalments or arranged as a deferred payment.

 Courts cannot make interim lump sum orders – so it can only be obtained after the decree nisi is in place.